jboliveira/PoC.SharpDiff/README.md

 - Create a Watchdog UI to watch health and report about the API
 - Add Postman collection and environment
 - Add a Vault service to manage secrets and protect sensitive data
+- Create a list of constraints for messages
 - WIP :rocket: